KingSpec Team

 Initial Troubleshooting Steps

-Checking Physical Connections and Power
+Step 1: Check Physical Connections and Power

-BIOS/UEFI Settings and SSD Detection
+Step 2: Check BIOS/UEFI Settings for SSD Detection

 Fixing SSD Visibility and Detection Issues